-Alfonso Pezzella is Lecturer in Mental Health at Middlesex University.
+Alfonso Pezzella is Director of Programmes - Mental Health (post-reg and CPD) and Senior Lecturer in Mental Health at Middlesex University.
 Alfonso joined Middlesex University in 2012 and currently works in Department of Mental Health, Social Work and Integrative Medicine within the School of Health and Education.

 Alfonso is chair of Sexuality and the Social Work International Interest Group.
 The group encourages international collaborations in social work research, education and practice developments in the field of gender, sexuality, sexual identity and LGBT+ issues.